sara-nl/dsdocs/HPCcourse-UvA-20160131/Archive_CLI/HPC-Archiving-exercises.md

  - Adding the `--usage` option
  - Adding the `--help` option
  - Using the `man` pages
 - What is a smart strategy to look for specific functionality in a tool?

 ### Exercise 1.b.
 Pack files into a tarball

-**Task: Pack the files `data1.dat`, `data2.dat` and `data3.dat` into the tar file `data-files.dat`**
+**Task: Pack the files `data1.dat`, `data2.dat` and `data3.dat` into tarball `data-files.dat`**

-To pack some files into a single tar file, the tar command is used followed by some options and these file names as arguments.
+To pack some files into a single tarball, the tar command is used followed by some options and these file names as arguments.

 Hints: